OpenEngineer/remotePLC/README.md

 * stateless node blocks (math operators, bool operators...)
 * logic blocks (PID controls, time shift delays...)
 * output blocks (actuators, lights...)
+* stop blocks, stop the program on certain conditions (timeout, stability...)

 By configuring and connecting *blocks* in the right way you can automate your outputs based on your user and environment inputs.